 Agriculture and husbandry will become much more localised, given that global trade and shipping account for 7% of total emissions.
 Since farms will be much more reliant on local resources and capacity, regenerative practices will become the norm.
 The agroecology career track will become well suited to this new trend in farming practices, a field that explores the use of regenerative ecological processes to support farms, rather than industrial or chemical ones.
 These could include the use of cover crops, regenerative grazing, raising farm animals for natural pest control or revitalising indigenous agricultural practices.
 Workers or managers who specialise in one of these areas will be in high demand.

 Jobs in wilderness and wildlife restoration are already relatively easy to find, but will be in much higher demand as the net-zero economy edges closer.
 Ecological restoration skills that can help animals and plants reclaim their habitats will be highly valued in this emerging field, as will environmental engineers knowledgeable in rewilding procedures.
-Those proficient in history, especially local indigenous history, will also attract high interest, since conservation methods derived from indigenous groups are often the most effective, tried and tested environmental stewardship practices.
+Those proficient in history, especially local indigenous history, will attract high interest, since conservation methods derived from indigenous groups are often the most effective, tried and tested environmental stewardship practices.

 In addition to helping us build and maintain a cleaner, more sustainable world, these jobs will likely improve mental health and overall wellbeing.
 The same is true of professions in the energy and transport sector, since reducing emissions and eliminating pollutants has a direct effect on improving health standards and public happiness.